 What is the AI Alliance

-The European AI Alliance is hosted on the European Commission's Futurium platform.
-In order to become a member of the European AI Alliance, follow the following steps:
+The European AI Alliance is hosted on EU's Futurium platform and is freely accessible to all.
+In order to become a member of the European AI Alliance, you can follow these steps:

 In case you encounter difficulties when registering, please contact the Futurium team.